yeoman/yeoman.io/app/authoring/getting-started.md

 excerpt: Just starting out with generators?
 Start here
 ---

 Generators are the building blocks of the Yeoman ecosystem.
-They're the plugins runned by `yo` generating files for the end users.
+They're the plugins that are ran by `yo` to generate files for the end users.

 In reading this section, you'll learn how to create and distribute your own.